evertonwilliamsjr/ELK_Stack_Project/README.md

     become: true
     tasks:
 ```
-`In the above snippet from the _[install-elk.yml]_ file I specified "elk" as the hosts or the group of machines targeted for this installation that can only be performed by a "sysadmin" remote_user`
+In the above snippet from the _install-elk.yml_ file I specified "elk" as the hosts or the group of machines targeted for this installation that can only be performed by a "sysadmin" remote_user.

 ## How to Edit the Ansible Configuration file